CyberFlameGO/svnpython/Doc/library/struct.rst

 .. function:: unpack_from(fmt, buffer[,offset=0])

-   Unpack the *buffer* according to the given format.
+   Unpack the *buffer* according to tthe given format.
 The result is a tuple even if it contains exactly one item.
 The *buffer* must contain at least the amount of data required by the format (``len(buffer[offset:])`` must be at least ``calcsize(fmt)``).